February 8, 2018

 2. Love in surprising ways.

-So, ask how their friends are doing, what are their plans for the weekend, how school is going, if they have enough food in their dorm room, how they are really doing, and take time to listen and show you care.
+So, ask how their friends are doing, what their plans are for the weekend, how school is going, if they have enough food in their dorm room, how they are really doing—and take time to listen and show you care.

 Then, do something together: go out to dinner, take a bike ride, go shopping, see a movie, and find a neutral activity that you both can enjoy.
 These types of activities communicate that, in spite of the issue that divides, you still love and delight in them.
-Conversations may remain superficial, but God can use these activities to soften their heart and reveal His love for them through your kind gestures.
+Conversations may remain superficial, but God can use these activities to soften their heart and reveal his love for them through your kind gestures.
 We have a God whose kindness wins our hearts to repentance (Romans 2:4).

 Finally, think outside the box!
 Don’t be afraid to joke around with them.
 Send them a funny meme or picture they would laugh at.
 Text your son or daughter out of the blue to share something funny.
 Humor is an effective way to release tension and even demonstrate love for someone in a nonjudgmental way.